djeada/Git-Notes/notes/14_branching_strategies.md

 #### Advantages

-* Encourages Open Collaboration: Forking allows anyone with access to the repository to contribute to the project, thus encouraging open collaboration.
+* Forking allows anyone with access to the repository to contribute to the project, thus encouraging open collaboration.
-* Asynchronous Workflow: It enables a fully asynchronous workflow where each contributor works independently on their own copy of the repository.
+* It enables a fully asynchronous workflow where each contributor works independently on their own copy of the repository.
-* Enhanced Review Process: It ensures all changes undergo a thorough review process before they're merged into the main repository, helping maintain the code quality.
+* It ensures all changes undergo a thorough review process before they're merged into the main repository, helping maintain the code quality.
-* Simplifies External Collaboration: Forking can simplify the process of collaborating with external contributors since each one works on their own fork, thereby avoiding conflicts in the main repository.
+* Forking can simplify the process of collaborating with external contributors since each one works on their own fork, thereby avoiding conflicts in the main repository.

 #### Disadvantages

-* Coordination Challenges: Coordinating among team members working on their individual forks can be difficult due to the distributed nature of work.
+* Coordinating among team members working on their individual forks can be difficult due to the distributed nature of work.
-* Review Overhead: Each change proposed via a pull request needs to be reviewed, which may lead to an increased overhead, especially for larger projects.
+* Each change proposed via a pull request needs to be reviewed, which may lead to an increased overhead, especially for larger projects.
-* Limited Suitability: It may not be ideal for projects with many concurrent features or a high frequency of updates, as managing and integrating changes from various forks can be complex and time-consuming.
+* It may not be ideal for projects with many concurrent features or a high frequency of updates, as managing and integrating changes from various forks can be complex and time-consuming.

 #### When to Use

-* Ideal for Open-Source Projects: Forking is particularly useful for open-source projects that encourage contributions from a broad spectrum of external developers.
+* Forking is particularly useful for open-source projects that encourage contributions from a broad spectrum of external developers.
-* Clear Role Separation: It works well when there is a distinct separation of roles between the maintainers of the main repository and external contributors, ensuring the main repository remains stable while still welcoming new additions.
+* It works well when there is a distinct separation of roles between the maintainers of the main repository and external contributors, ensuring the main repository remains stable while still welcoming new additions.

 ## Git Flow